10 Tips for Better Work Instructions

 A lot of the mistakes in the workplace can be avoided with clearer work instructions that ensure quicker, better and safer performance of tasks.
 Also, it gives greater flexibility and ensures standardization of output.

 Work instructions have been around for quite some time, but the effectiveness is limited due to the form (paper-based), structure (process-oriented), and content (text).
-We have collected 10 tips for you to start creating better work instructions.
+We have collected 10 tips for you to start creating better work instructions with the SwipeGuide software.

 1 – Worker-centered Design

 Work instructions are meant to help workers perform their jobs.
 However, all too often we encounter instructions that don’t focus on that goal at all.
 They are designed to show compliance with standards.
 They are made for safety auditors.
 Created by engineers showing off their technical understanding.
 Of course, it is important to be compliant, but if you really want your work instructions to be effective you need to start with the employee:

 - What is the information they need to perform their tasks?

 - What is the best way to get this information to them?

 - How can you deliver this information at the moment of need?